Azerbaijani government signals new efforts to address notorious torture case

 Azerbaijani authorities have announced a new investigation into a notorious case in which dozens of military officers accused of spying for Armenia were tortured.

-Azerbaijan’s General Prosecutor Office has announced that it will form a working group to “investigate objectively and comprehensively every single unlawful act” in what has become known as the “Terter case.”
+Azerbaijan’s General Prosecutor Office has announced that it will form a working group to “investigate objectively and comprehensively every single unlawful act” in what has become known as the “Tartar case.”
 The case is now under the prosecutor’s “special watch,” the December 18 statement said.

 The working group will consist of experts from the prosecutor’s office and law enforcement bodies and will relaunch related criminal cases to “restore and protect the rights of victims of the crimes.”

-The “Terter case” dates back to May 2017, when the government, including the General Prosecutor’s Office, announced that a group of officers and civilians involved in a “large-scale conspiracy” had been arrested, suspected of cooperating with Armenian secret services with the aim of carrying out out terror acts in Baku.
+The “Tartar case” dates back to May 2017, when the government, including the General Prosecutor’s Office, announced that a group of officers and civilians involved in a “large-scale conspiracy” had been arrested, suspected of cooperating with Armenian secret services with the aim of carrying out out terror acts in Baku.

 The case has been shrouded in secrecy, but soon after it launched reports of tortures of the suspects began to emerge, documented by both local and international human rights groups.
 An investigation by a group of members of the Parliamentary Assembly of the Council of Europe found that more than 200 soldiers had been tortured.